Matteo-Gigli/DailyAudit/README.md

 <h3>What can you find here?</h3>

-<h2>A small list of the most common vulnerabilities in solidity.</h2>
+<h2>💥 A small list of the most common vulnerabilities in solidity.</h2>
 <h4>In every folder you can find:</h4>
 <h4>1) Contract To Attack</h4>
 <h4>2) Attacker Contract</h4>